DSCI-310-2024/dsci-310_group-5_predicting-wine-cultivars/README.md

 ## Usage

-To run the analysis, use the [activate.R file](https://github.com/DSCI-310-2024/DSCI-310-Group-5/blob/35aa0ab4f227314f6bb648b567fd4b65a6f73c3a/renv/activate.R) environment file to install the packages required.
+To run the analysis:

+First run and replace <image_name> with an appropriate name
+'''docker build -t <image_name> .'''

+The run
+'''docker run --rm -it <image_name>'''

 ## Dependencies